ppumang/ppumang.github.io/_posts/2022-10-10-Inner product and duality.md

 Then $$ \overline{Op_1} = u_1 $$ and $$ \overline{Op_2} = u_2 $$ due to similarity.

-This means that a projection can also be seen as the $$length$$ of a projection vetor.
+This means that a projection can also be seen as the $$length$$ of a projection vetor. (specifically, it's the _signed length_, but let's not think about that right now.)

 Lets get back to the projection
 $$